dimostant/ChatGPT-Code-Cloning-Check/README.md

 # ChatGPT-Code-Cloning-Checker
-A projects that checks if ChatGPT generated code is trully generated or Cloned , checking on StackOverflow Dump
+A projects that studies if ChatGPT generated code is trully generated or Cloned using the StackOverflow Dump